jmshi/twitch-emotes/README.md

 # Code Description
 A real-time data pipeline for analyzing twitch chat data.
 Specially designed to track and analyze the global (free) and subscribed
 (non-free) emotes embedded in chat messages from up to 1000 active channels.
+Written mostly in python.

 # Pipeline Architecture
 <p align="center">